 - There was significant procedural error of a nature sufficient to have materially and detrimentally affected the outcome.

 - There is significant new evidence of which the appellant was not previously aware, that the appellant could not have discovered through the exercise of reasonable diligence, and the absence of which was sufficient to have materially and detrimentally affected the outcome.

 - The consequences imposed are grossly disproportionate to the violations found to have occurred.

-Upon receipt of an appeal that complies with these requirements, the Senior Vice President for Students and Enrollment may at his or her discretion decide it on the basis of the statement of appeal and the record; consult with the Dean of Students, Conduct Board, or other persons he or she deems appropriate; and/or grant the appellant a conference to explain his or her appeal in person.
-The Senior Vice President for Students and Enrollment may accept, modify, or reject the Dean of Students’ determination and/or may refer the case back to the Conduct Board for further or new proceedings.
+Upon receipt of an appeal that complies with these requirements, the Associate Vice President of Student Affairs may at his or her discretion decide it on the basis of the statement of appeal and the record; consult with the Dean of Students, Conduct Board, or other persons he or she deems appropriate; and/or grant the appellant a conference to explain his or her appeal in person.
+The Associate Vice President of Student Affairs may accept, modify, or reject the Dean of Students’ determination and/or may refer the case back to the Conduct Board for further or new proceedings.

-Notification of the Senior Vice President for Students and Enrollment’s resolution of the appeal will be made by letter sent to the appellant’s RISD e-mail account.
+Notification of the Associate Vice President of Student Affairs resolution of the appeal will be made by letter sent to the appellant’s RISD e-mail account.
 The non-appealing party may also be notified of the resolution of the appeal to the extent permitted by the Family Educational Rights and Privacy Act and will be notified of the resolution of the appeal in cases involving alleged sex offenses.

 Deferral of Consequences Pending Appeal.
 The submission of an appeal does not by itself prevent or defer implementation of the consequences imposed by the Dean of Students.
-However, at the request of the appellant, the Senior Vice President for Students and Enrollment may, in his or her discretion and for good cause, defer implementation of some or all of those consequences during the pendency of the appeal.
+However, at the request of the appellant, the Associate Vice President of Student Affairs may, in his or her discretion and for good cause, defer implementation of some or all of those consequences during the pendency of the appeal.